theta360developers/plugin-guide/docs/fisheye.md

 We will start the exposure compensation value at -6 and adjust it up by 2 for each image.
 With 7 images, this value will be changed with these values for each image: -6, -4, -2, 0, 2, 4, 6.

+At the top of the code, we set the variable ExposureCompensationValue to -6 in step 2 of this tutorial.
+The first time through the loop, the line `params.setExposureCompensation(ExposureCompensationValue)` will pass the value -6, which corresponds to to a -2 adjustment.
+We increment ExposureCompensationValue by 2.
+The next time through the loop, ExposureCompensationValue will be -4, which corresponds to an adjustment of -1.3.

 The code for setting exposure compensation is shown below.